On the structure of asymptotic expanders: Ghost projections and the coarse Baum--Connes conjecture

 \begin{rmk} All the previously known counterexamples to the coarse Baum--Connes conjecture are based on the existence of a non\=/compact ghost projection $P$ in the Roe algebra $C^*(X)$.
 The usual strategy to construct such an operator is to consider the projection $P$ onto the $0$\=/eigenspace of some operator $\Delta\in C^*(X)$ that has a spectral gap at 0.
 For example, this is done when $X$ is a coarse disjoint union of a sequence of finite graphs of uniformly bounded degrees.
 In this case, the graphs are expanders if and only if the Laplacian operator $\Delta_X\in C^*(X)$ has a spectral gap at 0.
 When this happens, the averaging projection $P_X$ onto the $0$\=/eigenspace of the Laplacian belongs to $C^*(X)$ (see e.g. \cite[Examples~5.3]{MR2871145}).
 Something similar also happens when considering group actions with a spectral gap and the associated warped cones (see \cite{MR4000570, sawicki_warped_2017}).

 In contrast, if $X$ is a coarse disjoint union of a sequence of asymptotic expanders that are \emph{not} expanders then the Laplacian operator $\Delta_X$ does not have a spectral gap.
 In order to show that the averaging projection $P_X$ belongs to $C^*(X)$, we had to show explicitly that $P_X$ is a limit of operators in $C^*(X)$.
-In this sense, we can say that Corollary~\ref{cor:uncountably.many.counterexamples} provides the first counterexamples to the coarse Baum--Connes conjecture that do not have a spectral gap. \end{rmk}
+Therefore, Corollary~\ref{cor:uncountably.many.counterexamples} provides a new class of counterexamples to the coarse Baum--Connes conjecture that are not directly derived from actions with a spectral gap. \end{rmk}

-We end this section by pointing out that we can use the work of Higson--Lafforgue--Skandalis \cite{HLS02} to prove that asymptotic expanders also provide counterexamples to the group Baum--Connes conjecture with coefficients:
+We end this section by pointing out that we can use the works of Finn-Sell \cite{MR3500819} and Higson--Lafforgue–-Skandalis \cite{HLS02} to prove that asymptotic expanders also provide counterexamples to the group Baum--Connes conjecture with coefficients:

-\begin{cor} Let $\Gamma$ be a finitely generated discrete group.
-If there exists a sequence $\braces{X_n}_{n\in\NN}$ of asymptotic expander graphs with large girth and uniformly bounded degree that weakly embeds into $\Gamma$, then there exists a separable $\Gamma$-$C^*$-algebra $A$ such that the Baum--Connes assembly map for $\Gamma$ with coefficients in $A$ fails to be surjective. \end{cor}
+\begin{cor} Let $\Gamma$ be a finitely generated discrete group, and $\braces{X_n}_{n\in\NN}$ be a sequence of asymptotic expander graphs with uniformly bounded degree. \begin{enumerate} \item If $\braces{X_n}_{n\in\NN}$ weakly embeds into $\Gamma$, then there exists a separable $\Gamma$-$C^*$-algebra $A$ such that the Baum--Connes assembly map for $\Gamma$ with coefficients in $A$ fails. \item If $\braces{X_n}_{n\in\NN}$ has large girth and coarsely embeds into $\Gamma$, then there exists a separable $\Gamma$-$C^*$-algebra $A$ such that the Baum--Connes assembly map for $\Gamma$ with coefficients in $A$ is injective but fails to be surjective. \end{enumerate} \end{cor}

-\begin{proof} As above, it follows from Theorem~\ref{thm:structure.of.as.exp.} that $\Gamma$ weakly contains a sequence of expanders with large girth.
-We can hence apply the argument given in \cite[Section 7]{HLS02} to conclude the proof. \end{proof}
+\begin{proof} For the first case, it follows from Theorem~\ref{thm:structure.of.as.exp.} that $\Gamma$ weakly contains a sequence of expanders.
+Then the proof follows from \cite[Section 7]{HLS02}.